hmisonne/UdacityReact/01_MyReads/README.md

 # MyReads Project

+MyReads is a React app that provides a virtual bookcase for users to store books and keep track what they are reading.
 This project is part of the Udacity React NanoDegree Program.
-The goal was to convert a static example of the CSS and HTML markup into a dynamic React App with interactivity.
+The goal of this project is to convert a static example of the CSS and HTML markup into a dynamic React App with interactivity.

 ![MyReads Demo](demo/MyReads.gif)